HIP-1195: Hiero hooks and an application to allowances

 Rent collection

 At the time of this HIP, rent was not yet enabled on Hedera mainnet, but it is inevitable it will be in the future.
-To support seamless extension of rent to hooks, we propose to keep in network state two pieces of summary data for each entity that installs hooks:
+To support seamless extension of rent to hooks, we propose to keep in network state two pieces of summary data for each entity using hooks:

-- The number of hooks installed on the entity.
+- The number of hooks the entity has; and,

-- The total number of storage slots used by the entity’s hooks.
+- The total number of storage slots used by the entity’s lambdas.

 The rent of an entity with N